vsitpal/personal-website/exampleSite/content/about/_index.md

 ### Introduction

-As you already might have read, I am Vikram.
-A highly motivated and enthusiastic computer systems developer mainly interested in operating systems, storage systems, computer architecture, networks and distributed systems.
-I have worked on Embedded systems also.
+As you may have already gathered, I am an eager and driven computer systems developer with a focus on operating systems, storage systems, computer architecture, networking, and distributed systems.
+I’ve also gained experience working with embedded systems.

-Lately, I have been exploring the realm of database systems.
-It’s awesome.
-I currently work on Oracle’s RDBMS kernel.
+Recently, I’ve been diving into the world of database systems, and it has been an exciting exploration.
+Currently, I work on Oracle’s RDBMS kernel, where I continue to hone my expertise.

-Long-term plan: Contribute to open-source projects and be an active part of the OSS community.
+Looking ahead, my long-term goal is to contribute to open-source projects and actively engage with the open-source software community.

 `Love systems development, aircrafts and bimmers.`